leassis91/leassis91/README.md

 <a href="https://github.com/leassis91/Wine-Prediction-by-ML/blob/main/wine-classification-with-ml.ipynb">Wine Prediction - Classification Problem</a>

 **Project Description**: My first Machine Learning project.
-Used a model that learned to classify wine in red or white based on its caracharacteristics from the dataset.
+Used a model that learned to classify wine in red or white based on its caracteristics from the dataset.

 <hr>
 <Br>